 In order to facilitate this offering, persons participating in this offering may engage in transactions that stabilize, maintain, or otherwise affect the price of our common stock during and after this offering.
-Specifically, the underwriter may engage in the following activities in accordance with the rules of the Securities and Exchange Commission.
+Specifically, the underwriters may engage in the following activities in accordance with the rules of the Securities and Exchange Commission.

 Short sales.
-Short sales involve the sales by the underwriter of a greater number of shares than it is required to purchase in the offering.
-Covered short sales are short sales made in an amount not greater than the underwriter's over-allotment option to purchase additional shares from us in this offering.
-The underwriter may close out any covered short position by either exercising its over-allotment option to purchase shares or purchasing shares in the open market.
-In determining the source of shares to close out the covered short position, the underwriter will consider, among other things, the price of shares available for purchase in the open market as compared to the price at which it may purchase shares through the over-allotment option.
-Naked short sales are any short sales in excess of such over-allotment option.
-The underwriter must close out any naked short position by purchasing shares in the open market.
-A naked short position is more likely to be created if the underwriter is concerned that there may be downward pressure on the price of the common stock in the open market after pricing that could adversely affect investors who purchase in this offering.
+Short sales involve the sales by the underwriters of a greater number of shares than they are required to purchase in the offering.
+Covered short sales are short sales made in an amount not greater than the underwriters' option to purchase additional shares from us in this offering.
+The underwriters may close out any covered short position by either exercising their option to purchase shares or purchasing shares in the open market.
+In determining the source of shares to close out the covered short position, the underwriters will consider, among other things, the price of shares available for purchase in the open market as compared to the price at which they may purchase additional shares from us in this offering.
+Naked short sales are any short sales in excess of such overallotment option.
+The underwriters must close out any naked short position by purchasing shares in the open market.
+A naked short position is more likely to be created if the underwriters are concerned that there may be downward pressure on the price of the common stock in the open market after pricing that could adversely affect investors who purchase in this offering.

 Stabilizing transactions.
-The underwriter may make bids for or purchases of the shares for the purpose of pegging, fixing, or maintaining the price of the shares, so long as stabilizing bids do not exceed a specified maximum.
+The underwriters may make bids for or purchases of the shares for the purpose of pegging, fixing, or maintaining the price of the shares, so long as stabilizing bids do not exceed a specified maximum.

 Penalty bids.
-If the underwriter purchases shares in the open market in a stabilizing transaction or syndicate covering transaction, it may reclaim a selling concession from the underwriter and selling group members who sold those shares as part of this offering.
+If the underwriters purchase shares in the open market in a stabilizing transaction or syndicate covering transaction, they may reclaim a selling concession from the underwriters and selling group members who sold those shares as part of this offering.
 Stabilization and syndicate covering transactions may cause the price of the shares to be higher than it would be in the absence of these transactions.
 The imposition of a penalty bid might also have an effect on the price of the shares if it discourages presales of the shares.

 The transactions above may occur on the NASDAQ Capital Market or otherwise.
-Neither we nor the underwriter make any representation or prediction as to the effect that the transactions described above may have on the price of the shares.
+Neither we nor the underwriters make any representation or prediction as to the effect that the transactions described above may have on the price of the shares.
 If these transactions are commenced, they may be discontinued without notice at any time.